a-b-street/abstreet/docs/design.md

 just become ticks.
 Was tempted to use usize, but arch dependence is weird, and with a 0.1s timestep, 2^32 - 1 ticks is about 13.5 years, which is quite a long timescale for a traffic simulation. :) So, let's switch to u32.

+## UI plugins

+- Things like steepness visualizer used to just be UI-less logic, making it easy to understand and test.
+Maybe the sim_ctrl pattern is nicer?
+A light adapter to control the thing from the UI? ezgui's textbox and menu are similar -- no rendering, some input handling.